mk/clerk-px23/README.md

 Caching behavior can be disabled on a per-form or per-namespace basis using metadata annotations.
 There’s also an option to disable Clerk’s caching globally using a system property.

 Clojure encourages programming with pure functions and using mutable containers called atoms to isolate mutable state.
 The value inside an atom can be accessed by dereferencing it for which Clojure includes `@` as a syntax affordance.
 When using atoms for mutable state, Clerk will attempt to compute a hash based on the value inside an atom for any expression that dereferences it, making Clerk’s caching play nice with how mutable state is most commonly modeled in Clojure.

+### Semantic Differences from regular Clojure

+The compilation unit in regular Clojure is the top-level form.
+This allows for excellent interactive development.
+On the flip side, it's easy for the filesystem state to diverge from the state of the running system.
+A problem often occurring in practice is deleting a definition from a file without also removing the definition from the runtime.
+This is often only observed after a restart of the process.

+In order to avoid this, Clerk will default to showing an error unless it can find all referenced definitions in the file it is asked to show.

+It is our goal to match the semantics of Clojure as closely as possible but as a very dynamic language, there's limits to what Clerk's caching will understand.
+Here's some of the things we currently do not support:

+* Re-definitions of the same var in a file
+* Setting dynamic variables using [`set!`](https://clojuredocs.org/clojure.core/set!)
+* Dynamically altering vars using [`alter-var-root`](https://clojuredocs.org/clojure.core/alter-var-root)
+* Temporarily redefining vars using [`with-redefs`](https://clojuredocs.org/clojure.core/with-redefs)

 ### Presentation
 Clerk's rendering happens in the browser.
 On the JVM Clojure-side, a given document is _presented_.
 The name is a nod to a similar system in Common Lisp.
 In its generalized form, `present` is a function that does a depth-first traversal of a given tree, starting at the root node.
 It will select a viewer for this root node, and unless told otherwise, descend further down the tree to present its child nodes.